 1) An ethical and moral foundation, and will read & follow all LPC Rules

-2) Accepts responsibility, is respectful of the supervisor-supervisee relationship, is organized, exhibits commitment to time management, & follows through with recommendations, referrals, and chart corrections.
+2) Accepts responsibility, is respectful of the supervisor-supervisee relationship, is organized, exhibits a commitment to time management, & follows through with recommendations, referrals, and chart corrections.

 3) A willing-to-learn attitude and willing to ask questions